Acrobat Reader is required

-Another PSEE Judgement test, also the same as the online Sub-test 2, but
+Another PSEE Judgment test, the same as the online Sub-test 2, but with fewer questions.

-Candidates who emerge successfully from the in-person tests and possible computer-screening for selected attributes are invited for the day-long personal interview process.
+Candidates selected from the larger pool of those who pass the in-person tests, and from possible computer-screening for selected attributes, are invited for the day-long personal interview process.

-Hypothetical situations and how you would solve them
+Hypothetical situations and asked how you would deal with them

-Past experiences in relation to job-based behavioural criteria
+Past-experience questions in relation to competency-based behavioural criteria

-A role-play exercise with the candidate interacting with an assessor may be used
+A role-play exercise in which you interact with an assessor

-Possibly your reasons for wanting to join government and personal suitability for the job
+Possibly a prompt about your reasons for wanting to join government and personal suitability for the job